AayusBhat26/TaskFlow-main/README.md

 ## ✨ Features Overview

 TaskFlow is a full-stack productivity platform that combines task management, mind mapping, time tracking, and collaboration tools into one seamless experience.
-Built with Next.js 14 and powered by advanced features like real-time synchronization, AI integration, and a comprehensive gamification system.
+Built with Next.js 14, microservices architecture, and powered by advanced features like real-time synchronization, AI integration, and a comprehensive gamification system.

 ### 🎯 Core Features